-Please join us at deCordova Museum on Thursday evening, June 4 as deCordova and FoMA greet award winning German architectural photographer and cultural polymath Mark Romisch in the first in a series of cultural events meant to deepen our understanding of cultural impulses in the world around us and within us.
+Please join the Friends of Modern Architecture (FoMA) at deCordova Sculpture Park and Museum on Thursday, June 4, at 6 p.m., for a conversation with award-winning German photographer Mark Römisch — the first in a series aimed at deepening our understanding of cultural impulses in the world around and within us.

 Back to All Events